scott-astatine/OhVim/README.md

-# This is my awesome neovim config called AweNim
+# This is my awesome neovim config called Oh!Vim

 ## To install this config
 ...
 Run `./install.sh`